While the latest version was festive and fun, it was - once again - not without controversy.

 Philadelphia banned blackface from the parade in the 1960s.

-"We're going to approach the other division and make sure these people don't ever march in the mummers again."
-Badey said.
+"We're going to approach the other division and make sure these people don't ever march in the mummers again," said George Badey, an attorney that represents the mummers.

 "We've had the Juneteenth parade, we've had Unity Day, every year we have Odunde and we have thousands out.
 We offend no one.
 No political groups, ethnicity or religions.
 All people have wanted is fair justice and want to live in this city without annual insults," Muhammad said.

-Despite the controversy, 10,000 gold-slippered performers still strutted in the city's 120th Mummers parade.
+Despite the controversy, 10,000 gold-slippered performers still strutted in the city's 120th mummer's parade, entertaining bleachers full of spectators.